goodhood-eu/goodhood/packages/map/README.md

     {/* Fired when map styles are loaded.
 Takes map as an argument */}
     onLoad={(map) => { alert('Loaded') }}
   >
-    {/* Map layers. if bounds prop is not specified map will try to get bounds from layers */}
+    {/* Map layers. if bounds prop is not specified, the map will try to get bounds from layers */}
   </Map>
 );
 ```